BlackstoneEngineering/scratch/Tutorials.md

 ## Intro (<5 min)

 - [mbed CLI tips and tricks]() - Watch a video about hidden mbed CLI features.
-[Note: To-do Add Content]
+[Note: To-do Add content]
 - [Your first FileSystem]() - Try a FileSystem example.
 See the README for instructions.
-[Note: To-do Add Content]
+[Note: To-do Add content]
 - [Application flow and task management](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/getting_started/flow_control/) - Use Blinky to explore flow control and task management in mbed OS applications.
 - [BBC micro:bit accelerometer](https://www.youtube.com/watch?v=_WGKBxSW_AE) - Watch a video about using the accelerometer on the BBC micro:bit using the mbed Online Compiler.
 [Note: To-do Change link from video to doc with video]
 - [BBC micro:bit hello world](https://www.youtube.com/watch?v=Jctpi6aqrHQ) - Watch a video about getting started with the BBC micro:bit on the mbed Online Compiler.
 [Note: To-do Change link from video to doc with video]